-Here are some fun ways to teach your kids positional language in a way they will remember.
+Here are some fun ways to teach your children positional language in a way they will remember.

 What is Positional Language?

-Positional language, or prepositions, describe where things are in relation to others.
+Positional language, or prepositions, describes where things are in relation to others.

-Teaching your kids these positional words through games helps them develop visual perception, cognitive skills, and early math and geography understanding.
+Teaching your children these positional words through games helps develop visual perception, cognitive skills, and early maths and geography understanding.

 Examples of Positional Language